Skip to Main Content

 III.
 Electives (16 credits)

 Elective courses are designed to further a student’s understanding of business administration in a specific context.
 Students are required to complete a total of 16 elective credits.
-A student may declare a single concentration in any of six areas: Management, International Business, Organizational Behavior, Non Profit Management, Sports Management, or Information Technology, in which case 12 of the 16 elective credits are required within that concentration.
+A student may declare a single concentration in any of seven areas: Management, International Business, Organizational Behavior, Non Profit Management, Sports Management, Entrepreneurship, or Information Technology, in which case 12 of the 16 elective credits are required within that concentration.
 Alternatively, a student may elect not to declare a specific concentration and may instead complete 16 credits from any of the courses listed below.
 Other courses may count as electives by advisor petition.

 WITH OPTIONAL CONCENTRATION: